 Visitors to Bernheim love our Edible Garden because it’s beautiful, fun to explore and full of things that smell and taste great.
 And of course, there are lots of cool creatures to marvel at, like butterflies, turtles and birds.
 But it’s also important to remember that the Edible Garden is a powerful and persuasive example of what an incredible impact we can have if we use even a small plot of land wisely.
 Garden Steward Cole Alexander has tracked its production levels over the years and the results are pretty amazing.
 In 2014, the first year from which we have tracked totals, the garden yielded 242 pounds of produce.
 In 2021 that had gone up to 3,266 pounds!

 More than a ton and a half of berries, greens, garlic, squash, watermelon and lots more – in fact, there are about 45 different kinds of produce in the garden.
 That includes 359 pounds of tomatoes, 445 pounds of greens, and 255 pounds of zucchini.
 That’s why Isaac’s Café is able to serve our visitors such delicious, healthy, seasonal meals.
 2021 was also the first year that Cole relied entirely on volunteer help to keep the garden thriving.
-Click here to find out about volunteer opportunities at Bernheim!
+Learn about volunteer opportunities at Bernheim!

 The Edible Garden’s maintenance practices are all about working with nature.
 Climate change has brought warmer, wetter springs and falls, so we installed raised beds to prevent water from pooling and avoids root rot and fungal spread.
 Insect netting keeps insects like flea beetles and cabbage moths from ever getting to the plants while not trapping heat in which is important in the middle of summer.
 Frequent soil tests help Cole better understand what’s going on in each bed, which is really important in raised beds since they are each a unique colony of nutrients and microorganisms.
 “In the most basic sense, I adjust each bed to balance the N-P-K, pH, and mineral need and also incorporate no-till gardening practices, which allows the soil food web to stay completely intact.
 This practice allows tiny channels and pockets of space to stay within the soil to allow air flow and water dispersion.
 It also allows fungal networks to stay intact which can provide more nutrient uptake to plants and provides access to water deeper in the soil during dry periods.”